Computing the Girth of a Planar Graph in Linear Time: Introduction

-{\em Overview.} To compute $\girth(G_0)$ for the input $n$-node planar graph $G_0$, we turn $G_0$ into an $m$-node ``contracted'' (see~\S\ref{subsection:contract}) graph $G'$ with positive integral edge weights such that $m\leq n$ and $\girth(G')=\girth(G_0)$, as done by Weimann and Yuster~\cite{WeimannY09,WeimannY10}.
-If the ``density'' (see~\S\ref{subsection:contract}) of $G'$ is $\Omega(\log^2 m)$, we can afford to use the algorithm of Chalermsook et al.~\cite{ChalermsookFN04} (see Lemma~\ref{lemma:lemma2.1}) to compute $\girth(G')$.
+{\em Overview.} The {\em degree} of a graph is the maximum degree of the nodes in the graph.
+For instance, the number of neighbors of each node in an $O(1)$-degree graph is bounded by an absolute constant.
+To compute $\girth(G_0)$ for the input $n$-node planar graph $G_0$, we turn $G_0$ into an $m$-node ``contracted'' (see~\S\ref{subsection:contract}) graph $G'$ with positive integral edge weights such that $m\leq n$ and $\girth(G')=\girth(G_0)$, as done by Weimann and Yuster~\cite{WeimannY10}.
+If the ``density'' (see~\S\ref{subsection:contract}) of $G'$ is $\Omega(\log^2 m)$, we can afford to use the algorithm of Chalermsook et al.~\cite{ChalermsookFN04} (see Theorem~\ref{lemma:lemma2.1}) to compute $\girth(G')$.
 Otherwise, by $\girth(G')=O(\log^2 m)$, as proved by Weimann and Yuster (see Lemma~\ref{lemma:lemma2.4}), and the fact $G'$ has positive integral weights, we can further transform $G'$ to a $\Theta(m)$-node $O(\log^2 m)$-outerplane graph $G$ with $O(1)$ degree, $O(\log^2 m)$ density, and $O(\log^2 m)$ maximum weight such that $\girth(G)=\girth(G')$.
-The way we reduce the ``outerplane radius'' (see~\S\ref{subsection:radius}) is similar to those of Djidjev~\cite{Djidjev00,Djidjev10} and Weimann and Yuster~\cite{WeimannY09,WeimannY10}.
-In order not to increase the outerplane radius, our degree-reduction operation (see \S\ref{subsection:radius}) is different from that of Djidjev~\cite{Djidjev00,Djidjev10}.
+The way we reduce the ``outerplane radius'' (see~\S\ref{subsection:radius}) is similar to those of Djidjev~\cite{Djidjev10} and Weimann and Yuster~\cite{WeimannY10}.
+In order not to increase the outerplane radius, our degree-reduction operation (see \S\ref{subsection:radius}) is different from that of Djidjev~\cite{Djidjev10}.
 Although $G$ may have zero-weight edges and may no longer be contracted, it does not affect the correctness of the following approach for computing $\girth(G)$.

 A cycle of a graph is {\em non-degenerate} if some edge of the graph is traversed exactly once in the cycle.
 Let $u$ and $v$ be two distinct nodes of $G$.
 Let $g(u,v)$ be the minimum weight of any simple cycle of $G$ that contains $u$ and $v$.
 Let $d(u,v)$ be the distance of $u$ and $v$ in $G$.
 For any edge $e$ of $G$, let $d(u,v;e)$ be the distance of $u$ and $v$ in $G\setminus\{e\}$.
 If $e(u,v)$ is an edge of some min-weight path between $u$ and $v$ in $G$, then $d(u,v)+d(u,v;e(u,v))$ is the minimum weight of any non-degenerate cycle containing $u$ and $v$ that traverses $e(u,v)$ exactly once.
 In general, $d(u,v)+d(u,v;e(u,v))$ could be less than $g(u,v)$.
-However, if $u$ and $v$ belong to a min-weight simple cycle of $G$, then $d(u,v)+d(u,v;e(u,v))=g(u,v)=\mathit{girth}(G)$.
+However, if $u$ and $v$ belong to a min-weight simple cycle of $G$, then $d(u,v)+d(u,v;e(u,v))=g(u,v)=\girth(G)$.